Partial MDS Codes with Regeneration: Discussion and Comparison of PMDS Code Constructions with Local Regeneration

 \emph{Ad \ref{itm:range_QD_best}:} Define $\xi := \max\{nb,\mu\}$ (we use $b := d+1-n+r$ with $2 \leq b \leq r<n$ as above).
 It suffices to show $\QD < \xi^{n-r}$ under the given conditions.
 We have

 This concludes the proof. \end{IEEEproof}

 Figures~\ref{fig:field_size_comparison_n10_mu5}, \ref{fig:field_size_comparison_n15_mu15}, and \ref{fig:field_size_comparison_n30_mu10} plot the field size bounds of Table~\ref{tab:comparison_field_sizes} over the number of local parities $r$ for different sets of PMDS code parameters and $d=n-1$.
+The plots also illustrate the change of field size for a varying number of global parities $s$: For Construction~$\mathsf{D}$, we include several curves for different $s$.
+Note that the field sizes of Constructions~$\mathsf{B}$ and $\mathsf{C}$ are independent of $s$, and Construction~$\mathsf{A}$ exists only for $s=2$.
+Hence, we only need one curve for each of these three constructions.
 The field size of Construction~$\mathsf{E}$ (known construction) is way out of the plot range, which is why it is not contained in the figures.
 The plots confirm the statements of Theorem~\ref{thm:comparison} for these example parameters.